Man Group shares jump after outflows, fees beat forecasts

 The former member of the blue-chip FTSE 100 index .FTSE, whose shares are down nearly 70 percent since the start of 2011 on the back of poor fund performance and client outflows, also said its performance fees were boosted by a strong first half from its GLG unit.

-Man said clients withdrew $1.3 billion during the second quarter, making it Man's eighth consecutive quarter of outflows, but beating forecasts from analysts at RBC Capital Markets of $2.1 billion.
+Man said clients withdrew $1.3 billion (857.1 million pounds) during the second quarter, making it Man's eighth consecutive quarter of outflows, but beating forecasts from analysts at RBC Capital Markets of $2.1 billion.
 The outcome was also less than the $3.7 billion withdrawn in the first quarter.

 The firm, one of the world's biggest hedge fund managers, made a first-half adjusted pretax profit of $134 million.
 Performance fees more than tripled to $90 million, ahead of forecasts, boosted by returns from its GLG unit as markets rose.